 The city has continued to do retention, expansion and attraction in various job sectors in order for the economy to continue to grow in the area.
-The attraction of a two year university not only provides jobs but goes after the non-traditional student.

-Six companies in Akron expanded and have hired additional work force to staff their needs.
-The hospitals remain strong on our region and have an ever-growing need for medical profession personnel.
+Seven companies in Akron expanded and have hired additional work force to staff their needs.
+The hospitals remain strong inour region and have an ever-growing need for medical profession personnel.